equan9/assignment-3-part-2/README.md

 # Webgen Server Tutorial
 This tutorial will walk through the steps for setting up a web server with a file server and a load balancer.
-We will be accessing the servers as a system user

 ## Project Parts
 - Two DigitalOcean droplets running Arch Linux